-4.1 The Intuition behind iSAX Indexing
+4.1 The Intuition Behind iSAX Indexing

 As it stands, it may appear that the classic SAX representation offers the potential to be indexed.
 We could choose a fixed cardinality of, say, 8 and a word length of 4, and thus have 8^4 separate labels for files on disk.
-For instance, our running example T maps to $\{6^8, 6^8, 3^8, 0^8\}$ under this scheme, and would be inserted into a file that has this information encoded in its name, such as $6.8{-}6.8{-}3.8{-}0.8{-}txt$.
+For instance, our running example T maps to $\{6^8, 6^8, 3^8, 0^8\}$ under this scheme, and would be inserted into a file that has this information encoded in its name.
 The query answering strategy would be very simple.
 We could convert the query into a SAX word with the same parameters, and then retrieve the file with that label from disk.

 The time series in that file are likely to be very good approximate matches to the query.
-In order to find the exact match, we could measure the distance to the best approximate match, then retrieve all files from disk whose label has a MINDIST value less than the value of the best-so-far match.
+To find the exact match, we could measure the distance to the best approximate match, then retrieve all files from disk whose label has a MINDIST value less than the value of the best-so-far match.
 Such a methodology clearly guarantees no false dismissals.